rickybehrens/NodeJS/README.md

 ```

 ## Usage
-The user should be aware that this README file is by no means finished the moment the user inputs the requested information.
-This is just the main structure that needs to be completes as the project evolves.
+VVV

 ## License
-This project is licensed under the MIT license
+This project is licensed under the MIT license.

 ## Contributing
-If the user has any idea on how to improve the README Generator, he shall contact at the information under "Questions".
+BBB

 ## Test
 To run tests, run the following command: